Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-ATLAS-mapping.md

 #### Mitigations

-- [AML.M0004](https://atlas.mitre.org/mitigations/AML.M0004): Restrict Number of ML Model Queries - Limiting API queries restricts reconnaissance and attack optimization.
+- [AML.M0004](https://atlas.mitre.org/mitigations/AML.M0004/): Restrict Number of ML Model Queries.
+Limit the total number and rate of queries a user can perform.
+Suggested approaches: - Limit the number of queries users can perform in a given interval to hinder an attacker's ability to send computationally expensive inputs - Limit the amount of information an attacker can learn about a model's ontology through API queries. - Limit the volume of API queries in a given period of time to regulate the amount and fidelity of potentially sensitive information an attacker can learn. - Limit the number of queries users can perform in a given interval to shrink the attack surface for black-box attacks. - Limit the number of queries users can perform in a given interval to prevent a denial of service.

-- [AML.M0015](https://atlas.mitre.org/mitigations/AML.M0015): Adversarial Input Detection - Detect and block potentially malicious prompts before they reach the model.
+- [AML.M0015](https://atlas.mitre.org/mitigations/AML.M0015/): Adversarial Input Detection.
+Detect and block adversarial inputs or atypical queries that deviate from known benign behavior, exhibit behavior patterns observed in previous attacks or that come from potentially malicious IPs.
+Incorporate adversarial detection algorithms into the ML system prior to the ML model.
+Prevent an attacker from introducing adversarial data into the system.
+Monitor queries and query patterns to the target model, block access if suspicious queries are detected.
+Assess queries before inference call or enforce timeout policy for queries which consume excessive resources.
+Incorporate adversarial input detection into the pipeline before inputs reach the model.

 #### Possible Additions

-**Possible New Techniques**
+**New Technique Proposals**

 - AML.TXXXX: Insert Malicious Prompt via User Upload - Adding a malicious prompt to user-provided content like resumes, support tickets, etc. that then compromises the LLM when processed.